-- Small Employers looking to increase their competitiveness and ability to respond to a tight labor market through the use of on-the-job training; - Job seekers with non-traditional career and educational pathways, for whom the availability of contextualized on the job worker training is an equalizer in the job market; - Business Services staff (and the public workforce system overall) that will have a more effective and responsive program to market to employers; - The state Unemployment Insurance program, which is eager to assist claimants in returning to work.

-- Monitor the progress in implementing the waiver; - Provide notice to any local board affected by the waiver; - Provide any local board affected by the waiver an opportunity to comment on the request; - Ensure meaningful public comment, including comment by business and organized labor, on the waiver. - Collect and report information about waiver outcomes in the State's WIOA Annual Report.
+- Small Employers looking to increase their competitiveness and ability to respond to a tight labor market through the use of on-the-job training; - Job seekers with non-traditional career and educational pathways, for whom the availability of contextualized on the job worker training is an equalizer in the job market; - Business Services staff (and the public workforce system overall) that will have a more effective and responsive program to market to employers; - The state Unemployment Insurance program, which is eager to assist claimants in returning to work. - 6.
+Describes the processes used to: - a.
+Monitor the progress in implementing the waiver; - b.
+Provide notice to any local board affected by the waiver; - c.
+Provide any local board affected by the waiver an opportunity to comment on the request; - d.
+Ensure meaningful public comment, including comment by business and organized labor, on the waiver. - e.
+Collect and report information about waiver outcomes in the State's WIOA Annual Report.